 Why did you join Full Circle?
 I joined Full Circle to help in the effort to spread awareness of mental health.
 I joined to find new ways of helping others and myself to achieve a peace of mind.
 Through participating in various art sessions, I've come to see the positive impact that art has had on my life in terms of de-stressing my body and giving me the ability to externalize my emotions on paper.
 I joined this organization in order to engage with more art initiatives, to be able to engage with new research, and to be a part of a fast-growing, amazing organization.

-Fun fact - I have a twin!
+Fun Fact About Me!
+I have a twin!

 Why is mental health important to you?